Bike trainers have evolved over the years…

 Nowadays, we connect our smartphones to everything – our cars, our bank accounts, even our coffee baristas.
 It’s also where we keep our workout plans.
 Pairing your smartphone to your indoor bike trainer is a feature only available to smart trainers like the KICKR.
 It’s an important consideration into choosing the right indoor trainer.

 For those using TrainerRoad or Planned Workouts, the KICKR pairs directly with your ELEMNT.
-Your KICKR’s resistance will adjust according to your downloaded route in real-time.
+Your KICKR’s resistance will adjust according to your recreated route in real-time.
 TrainerRoad and Planned Workouts are ideal for training and following a workout plan.
 This kind of integration is seamless and provides tons of value.

 Factor: Pairing Sensors